racker/service-registry-docs/Client-Libraries-and-Tools.md

 service registry.

-If the wrapped process dies, the wrapper itself also exits which will cause the session to eventually expire (how long it takes depends on the heartbeat interval).
+If the wrapped process dies, the wrapper itself also exits which will cause the service to eventually expire (how long it takes depends on the heartbeat interval).

 #### Installation